HAVE A GO AT OLYMPIC SPORTS

 He would go on to earn medals in all three international regattas, with a bronze in the World Rowing Championship.
 He also scored a silver and gold in the Italian and Swiss World Cup rounds respectively.
 For a third year in succession, Patrick was called up to represent his home state of Queensland in the King's Cup, assisting his state to third place for the second time in his rowing career.

-In the lead-up to the 2024 Olympic Games, Patrick shifted away from the men's eight and moved his focus back towards the men's pair like in his early days.
+In 2024, Patrick shifted his focus away from the men's eight and into the men's pair.
 In the second round of the 2024 World Rowing Cup in Switzerland, Patrick teamed up with Tokyo rowing Olympian, Simon Keenan.
 The pair finished fourth in their heat and missed the start of their repechage round.